 On a daily basis, 1903 rural students, 294 urban students (Kindersley) and 23 Pre-kindergarten students ride on Sun West School Division buses.
 These students travel one of Sun West’s 105 bus routes, which cover 20,695 kilometres every school day.

 School Bus regulations are outlined in detail in the Sun West School Bus Safety Manual.
-Click here to read or download a PDF copy.
+(A new manual is being produced and will be posted here shortly.)

 Families that are new to Sun West and who want bus service need to complete Form 550-1 Student Bus Transportation Request.
 Click here to complete the form.